liquidprompt/liquidprompt/docs/overview.rst

 - **Jobs**: show counters for background, sleeping, and detached jobs.
 - **Time**: display the current time, using clock icons if you want a compact view.
 - **Filesystem permission**: indicate if the current directory is writable or not.
-- **Remote shell**: discretly denote if you are connected through SSH, under Tmux and with XForwarding capability.
+- **Remote shell**: discreetly denote if you are connected through SSH, under Tmux and with X Forwarding capability.
 - **Shell level**: displays the number of nested shells if it starts being too much.
 - **Proxy**: indicate whether a proxy is configured.
 - **Temperature**: warn if the temperature goes too high.